Here are five actionable tips to help you plan a powerful International Women’s Day campaign on March 8.

 This nonprofit in Nigeria built a strong network of male advocates, by starting with the founder’s husband and two sons.
 In Kenya, this founder builds mixed-gender football teams so boys can learn the issues that impact girls impact them, too.
 Her approach will inspire you!

-GlobalGiving partners whose projects serve women and girls are eligible to apply to be part of the GlobalGiving Girl Fund Campaign.
+All GlobalGiving partners whose projects accelerate women’s equality are eligible to apply to be part of the GlobalGiving Girl Fund Campaign.
+The campaign, held from March 6-13, includes matching funds and prizes on International Women’s Day.

 Featured Photo: #FreedomforGirls Is Girl-Led Change by Stars Foundation